 ---|---|

-The variation offers double the payouts for quads compared to Bonus Poker. | The bonus payouts increase the game’s volatility from low to medium. |
+The variation offers double the payouts for quads compared with Bonus Poker. | The bonus payouts increase the game’s volatility from low to medium. |

-Medium variance increases the excitement of playing. | There are reductions in the payouts for lower-ranking hands like the two pair and the straight. |
+Medium variance heightens the excitement of play. | Payouts are reduced for lower-ranking hands such as Two Pair and the Straight. |

-The game is perfect for thrill seekers with larger bankrolls. | Full-pay variants of Double Bonus Poker are difficult to come by at online casinos. |
+The game is perfect for thrill-seekers with larger bankrolls. | Full-pay variants of Double Bonus Poker are difficult to find at online casinos. |

 Double Bonus Poker Paytable | |||||